-The determination to develop my own skills has persisted throughout my career as I completed certification after certification and attended conference after conference.
+The determination to develop my skills has persisted throughout my career as I completed certification after certification and attended conference after conference.

 The majority of My Time is Spent Here.

-I firmly believe that a trainer could spend their whole career, quite successfully, just working with people to improve muscle balance and function in relation to scapular stabilization and hip function.
-That is, if you can effectively communicate the significance of this to elicit the same level of passion, enthusiasm, and concern in your clients that you hold toward proper body function.
+I firmly believe that a trainer could spend their whole career quite successfully, just working with people to improve muscle balance and function about scapular stabilization and hip function if you can effectively communicate the significance of this to elicit the same level of passion, enthusiasm, and concern in your clients that you hold toward proper body function.

-Yet Mary Jane Consumer associates this with a sense of fun, community, belonging, and of course, The Biggest Loser.
+Yet Mary Jane Consumer associates this with a sense of fun, community, belonging, and The Biggest Loser.

 We Need to Think Like Our Clients

-It shouldn’t be this way and it doesn’t have to be.
-We just have to learn to put our analytical, technical mind aside for a moment to focus on how Mary Jane Consumer thinks, learns, and makes decisions.
+It shouldn’t be this way, and it doesn’t have to be.
+We have to learn to put our analytical, technical minds aside for a moment to focus on how Mary Jane Consumer thinks, understands, and makes decisions.

-Truth is most people (outside of athletes, which is generally a small, hard to reach, and not super profitable audience for most) associate some sort of plan as normal.
-They don’t acknowledge the outward rotations of feet when they walk, the unevenness of their shoes wearing, or that their shoulder blades may protrude from their back like an extra terrestrial being.
-These things are un-noticed and can’t possibly be related to the nagging knee pain that prevents them from playing recreational volley ball on the weekends like they used to love to do, or just going for a run, or even playing with the grandkids.
+Most people (outside of athletes, which is generally a small, hard to reach, and not super profitable audience for most) associate some plans as usual.
+They don’t acknowledge the outward rotations of feet when they walk, the unevenness of their shoes wearing, or that their shoulder blades may protrude from their back like an extraterrestrial being.
+These things are unnoticed and can’t be related to the nagging knee pain that prevents them from playing recreational volleyball on the weekends like they used to love to do, oust going for a run, or even playing with the grandkids.

 Your Words Much Match Your Client’s Thoughts